banzai-team/video-tagger/README.md

 - Flexible and adaptable to various video classification tasks

 For more information on the machine learning aspects and how to run the ML pipeline, please consult the referenced README files.

+## Additional Model Support

+### Ollama

+Our application now supports Ollama, an open-source project that allows running large language models locally.
+To use Ollama:

+1. Ensure you have Docker installed on your system.
+2. The `docker-compose.ollama.yaml` file includes an Ollama service configuration.
+To use it:
+   - Set `MODEL_NAME=openrouter` in the `ml-celery-worker` service environment variables.
+   - The `OPENROUTER_BASE_URL` is set to `http://ollama:11434`, which routes requests to the Ollama service.

+The Ollama service is configured as follows: